Counterexamples in Involutions of Azumaya Algebras: Involutions of central simple algebras over fields

 Suppose $k$ is a field of characteristic different from $2$.
 Let $\lambda: k \to k$ be an order-$2$ automorphism, and $A$ be a degree-$n$ central simple algebra over $k$.
 Suppose $\sigma : A \to A^\op$ is an involution that restricts to give $\lambda$ on $Z(A) = k \cdot 1_A$.
-The theory of such involutions is very well studied (see \cite{Knus1998} for instance), and they are all \emph{ordinary} in the terminology introduced in Section \ref{sec:ordinary}.
+The theory of such involutions is very well studied (see \cite{Knus1998a} for instance), and they are all \emph{ordinary} in the terminology introduced in the introduction\uriyaf{Changed this, because now ordinary involutions are explained in the introduction}.
 We include this short section in order to fix terminology and to emphasize the contrast between fields and general rings.